-i) Active participation and expert input in the Common Information Sharing Environment (CISE) project, attendance to the TAG and associated project meetings j) Effective information sharing and exchange of best practices in the framework of IMP and inter-agency cooperation
+I - Active participation and expert input in the Common Information Sharing Environment (CISE) project, attendance to the TAG and associated project meetings

 EFCA is a full member of the Technical Advisory Group (TAG) of the CISE and, as such, contributes to the development of the shared environment.
-In 2016 there was only one TAG meeting scheduled which was held on the 17 June.
+In 2016 there was only one TAG meeting scheduled which was held on 17 June.